mwinb/VaporTs/README.md

 - `validator: DocTsValidator` (required)
   - The DocTsValidator meta data is applied to any class that uses a validator decorator.
+  - Throws an `HttpError` with a `400` status and information about the value and field that failed.
 - `requestFieldToValidate: string` (required)
   - The Express Request(req) field upon which validation will be run:
     - `'body' | 'params' | 'query' ...`
-    - Throws an `HttpError` with a 501 status and logs information about the function if invalid field is provided.
+    - Throws an `HttpError` with a `501` status and logs information about the function if invalid field is provided.

 ### Examples: